JermWang/CommitToShip/docs/platform-overview.md

 Commit To Ship is accountability infrastructure for the permissionless token economy.

-We exist to surface and support developers who commit to execution, transparency, and follow-through.
-We formalize commitment, make developer intent legible, and create long-term trust between builders and participants.
+The protocol surfaces and supports developers who commit to execution, transparency, and follow-through.
+It formalizes commitments, makes developer intent legible, and enables long-term trust between builders and participants.

-This is not a launchpad.
-This is not a curation layer.
-This is the accountability layer.